-We are releasing a new version of Box Drive with a completely new architecture on macOS with Apple File Provider Extensions (FPE).
-This new version of Box Drive provides more seamless and secure access for Box Drive on Intel and Apple silicon devices and no longer requires use of kernel extensions.
+Box Drive has a completely new architecture on macOS with Apple File Provider Extensions (FPE).
+With this new architecture Box Drive provides more seamless and secure access on Intel and Apple silicon devices and no longer requires use of kernel extensions.

 The Box Drive installer also now includes two configurations: kernel-based mode and FPE mode.